 What Sets the Suicide Trap?

-Others struggle with chemical imbalances and the impulsivity of wanting to die in a moment of despair, which can lead to a successful suicide.
-Many people with borderline personality disorder, bipolar disorder and depression may have taken their own life based upon a fleeting feeling.
+Others struggle with chemical imbalances and the impulsivity of wanting to die in a moment of despair, which can lead to successful suicide.
+Many people with Borderline Personality Disorder, Bipolar Disorder and depression may have taken their own life based upon a fleeting feeling.
 A permanent fix for a temporary feeling, no matter how toxic that emotion might be, reveals a problem in one’s thinking.
 It can blind the person who is contemplating suicide, making it extremely difficult to see that change can be around the corner.
-For example, a person with borderline personality disorder may make a statement like, “This pain I have is too much and no one understands what I am feeling.
+For example, a person with Borderline Personality Disorder may make a statement like, “This pain I have is too much and no one understands what I am feeling.
 If I was dead, then they would understand.”
 For this individual, the trap has been set and this type of negative thinking may lead to a self-harm gesture which sometimes ends in suicide.

 How to Help the Suicidal Person

-If yourself or someone you know are struggling with a mental health disorder, consider enrolling at Lifeskills South Florida.
+If you or someone you know are struggling with a mental health disorder, consider enrolling at Lifeskills South Florida.
 Lifeskills is an accredited dual diagnosis treatment center in the Fort Lauderdale, Florida area.
-To reach our admissions office, please call 866-321-9430 or complete our contact form.
+To reach our admissions office, please call 954-953-1742 or complete our contact form.